 Accuracy of Information

-The information in this site is intended for customers of Maxi-Lease Ltd t/a Carnoisseur Leasing in the United Kingdom and may not be applicable to other jurisdictions.
+The information in this site is intended for customers of Maxi-Lease Ltd in the United Kingdom and may not be applicable to other jurisdictions.
 Maxi-Lease Ltd will use reasonable endeavours to ensure that the contents of this Site are accurate and up to date, E&OE.
 However, Maxi-Lease Ltd reserves the right to change product specifications at any time.

 NOTWITHSTANDING THE GENERALITY OF THE FOREGOING, CARNOISSEUR LEASING EXCLUDES TO THE FULLEST EXTENT PERMITTED BY LAW ALL LIABILITY (OTHER THAN LIABILITY FOR DEATH OR PERSONAL INJURY) RESULTING FROM YOUR ACCESS TO AND USE OF THE SITE.